Getting Started With AppSpot

 Configuring AppCircle & Rewards

-Use this section to edit the look and feel of AppCircle ads, as well as designate the ad space as rewarded or non-rewarded.
+Use this section to edit the look and feel of AppCircle ads, as well as designate the ad space as Standard or Rewarded.

-You have three options available for showing rewarded and non-rewarded ads.
+You have three options available for showing Standard (non-rewarded) and Rewarded ads.
 If you have a reward system such as currency or virtual goods to give to users, we recommend you choose to enable rewards with “Let Flurry Decide”.
 This option allows Flurry to show the highest value ad based on AppCircle’s yield optimizer.
 If you always want to show rewarded ads, select “Rewarded.”
 If you don’t have a currency, choose “Standard”.

 If you plan to use a rewarded integration with your Flurry ads, you will need to designate the Ad Space type in which you'd like display rewarded ad units, as well as define what rewards you plan to give to the user.